mmoiz-dev/odin-recipes/README.md

 # Odin Recipes

-A simple HTML recipe website built as part of The Odin Project's Foundations course.
-This project demonstrates basic HTML skills including document structure, links, images, lists, and semantic elements.
+A simple HTML & CSS recipe website built as part of The Odin Project's Foundations course.
+This project demonstrates basic HTML & CSS skills including document structure, links, images, lists, and semantic elements and CSS styling.

 ## 🍳 Project Overview

 This website features a collection of delicious recipes with a clean, simple design.
-It serves as a foundation for understanding HTML fundamentals before moving on to CSS styling and JavaScript functionality.
+It serves as a foundation for understanding HTML & CSS fundamentals.

 ## 📋 Features